 The operator + is said to be overloaded: It has different meanings depending upon the types of the objects to which it is applied.
 For example, it means addition when applied to two numbers and concatenation when applied to two strings.
-The operator is also overloaded.
+The operator \ is also overloaded.
 It means what you expect it to mean when its operands are both numbers.
-When applied to an int and a str, it duplicates the str.
-For example, the expression 2'John' has the value
+When applied to an int and a str, it a repetition operator-the expression n\s, where n is an int and s is a str, evaluates to a str with n repeats of s.
+For example, the expression 2\'John' has the value 'JohnJohn'.
+There is a logic to this.
+Just as the mathematical expression 3\2 is equivalent to 2+2+2, the expression 3\'a' is equivalent to 'a'+'a'+'a'.